 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 We will endeavour to fix any documents we can given time.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.
-Where possible if we provide a recording of the live video we will endeavour to add subtitles depending on the length of the video.
+Where possible if we provide a recording of the live video we will endeavour to manually add subtitles depending on the length of the video.
+We will endeavour to use automated transcribing services for live video where possible but are aware that these services aren’t wholly accurate.

 If you contact us with a complaint or error and you find our response isn’t satisfactory you can contact the Equality Advisory and Support Service (EASS).